Mark Philippoussis: Personal life

 In 2004, he began a nine-month relationship with Australian singer Delta Goodrem.
 Her "comeback" single, "Out of the Blue", was written about his support during her cancer battle.
-The couple's relationship ended in controversy when newspapers reported Philippoussis had been unfaithful.
+The couple's relationship ended in controversy when newspapers reported Philippoussis had been unfaithful with famed American socialite Paris Hilton.

 In May 2009, Philippoussis declared that all his money was gone and that he would lose his home of residence.
 In a writ lodged with the Supreme Court on 15 May 2009, it was alleged Philippoussis took out a loan through his company Mergis Pty Ltd which he personally guaranteed.
 The writ claims Mergis – of which Philippoussis is the sole director, secretary and shareholder – defaulted less than a year later.
 The lender is seeking $1,313,351.96, plus interest, costs and possession of the house, or is threatening to go to trial.
 The Perpetual Trustee Company Ltd is listed in court documents as the plaintiff, but a company spokesman said her firm had provided funds to another company which was the one foreclosing.
 The other company is not detailed on the writ, but Philippoussis said it was Pepper Home Loans – a company that provides loans through mortgage brokers.
 Philippoussis took out a mortgage in February 2008.
 He said he was three months behind, adding that each monthly payment was more than $10,000.
 "I haven't played tennis since 2006, and tennis is one of those sports where if you don't play, you don't get paid", he said.
+In September 2009, his father Nick Philippoussis – a tennis coach and accused sex offender – also faced the threat of bankruptcy over financial institution debts.

 Later in 2009, while in the US attempting to restart his tennis career, he dated and was engaged to actress Jennifer Esposito but the engagement ended a year later.

 Philippoussis' former stepmother is Yan Cui.

 He married Romanian-born model Silvana Lovin in September 2013.
 Lovin gave birth to their first child, a boy, in 2014, and had their second child, a girl, in 2018.

+In July 2023, Philippoussis was fined US$10,000 by the International Tennis Integrity Agency for breaching betting sponsorship rules.